VACCINE | WHO SHOULD RECEIVE IT? |

 Are there any vaccines specifically recommended for travelers?

-Yes, specific vaccines are advised for travelers heading to regions where they might be at risk for diseases such as yellow fever, typhoid, or hepatitis A.
+Yes, specific vaccines are advised for travelers heading to regions where they might be at risk for diseases such as Influenza or Hepatitis A.

 It is best to consult your healthcare provider for personalized recommendations.